ruforms/form/README.md

 # @ruforms/form-inputs

-A collection of high-quality React form input components built with TypeScript and Tailwind CSS.
+A collection of high-quality React form input components built with TypeScript and Tailwind CSS

 ## 🚀 Installation